floledermann/stimsrv-experiment-findonmap/README.md

-# stimsrv Example Experiment - Finding Places On A Map
+# stimsrv example experiment - "find on map"

 This experiment uses the [stimsrv system](https://github.com/floledermann/stimsrv/) for running a simple map use experiment that asks users to find places on a map.